NI captain Callaghan fit for Euro 2022 opener

 "I'm fit and ready to go," she said.

-"It has been a tough few weeks since the injury happened, but as I said before nothing was going to stop me being here.
+"It has been a tough few weeks since the injury happened, but that is in the past and, as I said before, nothing was going to stop me being here.

-"The coaching and physio teams have been great and I am ready to go."
+"The coaching and physio teams have been great, I've had amazing support from everyone and I am ready to go.

+"It was not just physically that I needed to get myself ready, but mentally as well.

+Experienced Callaghan was given a guard of honour by her team-mates as she made her way on to the St Mary's pitch for Wednesday evening's training session, in which experienced trio Rachel Furness, Julie Nelson and Rachel Furness did not take part for the opening 15 minutes.

 Thursday night's Group A match will be Northern Ireland's debut at a major tournament.